 The Deepfakes Analysis Unit (DAU) analysed a video in which Kamal Nath, a leader from the Indian National Congress (INC) party is talking to a room full of people, apparently reassuring them that they will be taken care of if they support his party.
 After examining the video using A.I. detection tools and escalating it to our expert partners for assessment, we concluded that the voice heard in the video is not the leader’s.

 The 30-second clip in Hindi, embedded in multiple tweets shared on the microblogging site X, formerly known as Twitter, was forwarded to the DAU by a fact-checking partner for verification.
-The video was grainy and did not focus on Mr. Nath’s face but for the initial eight seconds where his lip movements were not in sync with the words that can be heard.
+The video was grainy and did not focus on Mr. Nath’s face but for the initial eight seconds where his lip movements were not in sync with the words that could be heard.
 Around the three-second and seven-second mark there were jump cuts in the video.
 The rest of the video focuses on the audience and the same male voice heard in the initial few seconds continues to play out with little to no variation in the pitch and tone.

 A reverse image search using screenshots from the video along with a keyword search helped us trace the original video featuring Nath, which was posted on the YouTube channel of Lokmat Hindi News on November 14, 2018.
 The clothing, backdrop, and body language of the INC leader in the original and the manipulated video are identical, while the audio pitch, tone, and delivery in the videos are not identical.
 The words heard in both the videos are different though the language in each is Hindi.